-The 12th edition of the Better Internet for Kids (BIK) Youth Panel is underway and will culminate with an online session at Safer Internet Forum (SIF) 2020.
+The 13th edition of the Better Internet for Kids (BIK) Youth Panel is approaching and will culminate with an online session at Safer Internet Forum (SIF) 2021.

 Youth participation in the Better Internet for Kids agenda allows young people to express their views and exchange knowledge and experiences concerning their use of online technologies, as well as tips on how to stay safe.

 They also advise on internet safety and empowerment strategy, help create innovative resources and disseminate eSafety messages to their peers.

 On this page, you'll find a selection of articles corresponding to youth participation in creating a safer and better internet.